wjz224/BuzzMedia/README.md

 4. U4: As an Admin  I want to manage new tables because I want to maintain the database as a whole.
 (Manual Test)

+5. U5: As an Admin I want to manage the file uploads from users because I want control over valid and invalid files.
+(Manual Test)
+6. U6: As an Admin  I want to manage the photos of the users because I want to be able to remove inappropriate photos.
+(Manual Test)

-5. U5: As an Authenticated User I want to like and unlike posts so I can show support for the posts I like.
+7. U7: As an Authenticated User I want to like and unlike posts so I can show support for the posts I like.
 (Automatic test)

-6. U6: As an Authenticated User I want to post text so I can share my ideas to others.
+8. U8: As an Authenticated User I want to post text so I can share my ideas to others.
 (Automatic test)

-7. U7: As an Authenticated user  I want to like posts because I want to interact with other idea creators.
+9. U9: As an Authenticated user  I want to like posts because I want to interact with other idea creators.
 (Automatic test)

-8. U8: As an Authenticated user  I want to edit my own comments because I may have typos on my comments.
+10. U10: As an Authenticated user  I want to edit my own comments because I may have typos on my comments.
 (Automatic test)

-9. U9: As an Authenticated user  I want to create a user profile with personal information because I want people to know who is posting the text.
+11. U11: As an Authenticated user  I want to create a user profile with personal information because I want people to know who is posting the text.
+(Automatic test)
+12. U12: As an Authenticated user I want to be able to attach files to my posts because of convenience.
+(Automatic test)
+13. U13: As an Authenticated user I want to be able to attach files to my comments because of convenience.
+(Automatic test)
+14. U14: As an Authenticated user  I want to be able to take photos while making a post because I want to share something from the present.
+(Automatic test)
+15. U15: As an Authenticated user  I want to be able to upload photos from my gallery because I want to share photos I have saved.
 (Automatic test)